-Next, we diagonalize the 64×64 position matrices $Z(k_x, k_y)$ constructed from the eigenstates of the occupied bands.
-The eigenvalues, which are the z coordinates of the HWF centers, can be clearly divided into groups, each consisting of four HWFs j representing the four GaAs bonds around an As atom, each group being associated with one of the 16 atomic layers l.
+Next, we diagonalize the $64 \times 64$ position matrices $Z(k_x, k_y)$ constructed from the eigenstates of the occupied bands.
+The eigenvalues, which are the z coordinates of the HWF centers, can be clearly divided into groups, each consisting of four HWFs j representing the four Ga-As bonds around an As atom, each group being associated with one of the 16 atomic layers l.
 In this case, it is more useful to calculate the Berry phase of each group of HWFs rather than of each single HWF [3].

-As expected, the Berry phase in the \hat{y} direction along the zigzag chain is found to be zero, but in the \hat{x} direction it is nonzero for the HWF groups near the top and bottom surfaces of the slab.
-Thus, we confirm that there is a nonzero surface polarization \mathcal{P}x .
-We plot the difference between the Berry phase γ_x of each group of HWFs and that for the bulk in Fig. 3(c).
-By summing up the contri-
+As expected, the Berry phase in the $\hat{y}$ direction along the zigzag chain is found to be zero, but in the $\hat{x}$ direction it is nonzero for the HWF groups near the top and bottom surfaces of the slab.
+Thus, we confirm that there is a nonzero surface polarization $\mathcal{P}x$ .
+We plot the difference between the Berry phase $\gamma_x$ of each group of HWFs and that for the bulk in Fig. 4(a).
+By summing up the contributions from each group of HWFs from the center of the bulk to one surface, the total surface polarization is found to be 0.178e/L. Here, $L = a/\sqrt{2}$ is the repeat length of the zigzag chain, i.e., the surface cell

-FIG. 4. (a) Overhead view of the hexagonal GaAs nanowire.
-The dashed black line, which meets the edges along [111] at an angle of $\theta = 35.26^{\circ}$, shows the direction along which the zigzag surface chains run.
+FIG. 4.
+(Color online) (a) Difference between the $\gamma_x$ of each group of HWFs and that deep in the bulk. (b) Overhead view of the hexagonal GaAs nanowire.
+The dashed black line, which meets the edges along [111] at an angle of $\theta = 35.26^\circ$ , shows the direction along which the zigzag surface chains run.
 The relevant surface polarizations at the side surfaces are denoted by black arrows.
-The blue and red vertical edges mean net negative and positive edge charge distributions, respectively. (b) On-site charge distribution summed over the trilayer.
+The blue and red vertical edges mean net negative and positive edge charge distributions, respectively. (c) On-site charge distribution summed over the trilayer.
 Red and blue dots represent positive and negative net charges, respectively.
-The sizes of dots indicate the magnitudes of the on-site net charge. the left and right regions to the dashed vertical line show the total and symmetric part of onsite charges, respectively.
+The sizes of the dots indicate the magnitudes of the on-site net charge.
+The left and right regions to the dashed vertical line show the total and symmetric part of on-site charges, respectively.

-butions from each group of HWFs from the center of the bulk to one surface, the total surface polarization is found to be 0.178 e/L. Here $L = a/\sqrt{2}$ is the repeat length of the zigzag chain, i.e., the surface cell dimension along \hat{y} , where a is the surface lattice constant along \hat{x} .
+dimension along $\hat{y}$ , where a is the surface lattice constant along $\hat{x}$ .
 Subdividing the dominant surface-group contribution further, we find that the surface polarization comes mainly from the surface-most HWF, corresponding to a shift of the center of the dangling bond on the surface As atom.

-The surface polarization on the $\{110\}$ surfaces predicts an accumulated line charge for the common edge of two such surfaces.
-In order to demonstrate this effect, we consider a hexagonal wire of GaAs that is infinite along [111]. with a periodicity corresponding to three of the GaAs buckled (111) layers.
-In this case, the six side surfaces of the wire are all $\{110\}$ planes: $(1\overline{1}0)$, $(10\overline{1})$, $(01\overline{1})$, $(\overline{1}10)$, $(\overline{1}01)$, and $(0\overline{1}1)$.
-As shown in Fig. 4(a), on each side facet the surface polarization is perpendicular to the zigzag chains, forming a pattern of \mathcal{P} vectors shown as black arrows.
-The surface polarizations for each neighboring pair of side facets have a common component along [111], but are head-to-head or tail-to-tail for the component normal to [111], leading to alternating positive and negative line charges for the six edges as shown.
+The surface polarization on the {110} surfaces predicts an accumulated line charge for the common edge of two such surfaces.
+In order to demonstrate this effect, we consider a hexagonal wire of GaAs that is infinite along [111], with a periodicity corresponding to three of the GaAs buckled (111) layers.
+In this case, the six side surfaces of the wire are all {110} planes.
+As shown in Fig. 4(b), on each side facet the surface polarization is perpendicular to the zigzag chains, forming a pattern of $\mathcal{P}$ vectors shown as black arrows.
+The surface polarizations for each neighboring pair of side facets have a common component along [111], but are head to head or tail to tail for the component normal to [111], leading to alternating positive and negative line charges for the six edges as shown.
 According to Eq.
-(1), we expect the line charge per three-layer vertical period to be $Q{3L} = 2\mathcal{P}\cos\theta \cdot 3L\cos\theta = 0.71e$, where the $3L\cos\theta$ factor is the vertical period.
+(1), we expect the line charge per three-layer vertical period to be $Q{3L} =$ $(2\mathcal{P}\cos\theta)(3L\cos\theta) = 0.71e$ , where the $3L\cos\theta$ factor is the vertical period.